12

 4

 • Do you have a source/reference for this?
-Oct 8, 2018 at 6:53
+Commented Oct 8, 2018 at 6:53

 • A quick Google search will inform you that "Fight Zone" was a 1995 worked fight show with MMA overtones.
 Basically, Professional Wrestling with more striking and less grappling.
 So no, the work of a particular actor's fight choreography says nothing about the martial art they're claiming to practice and its efficacy.
-Oct 8, 2018 at 13:56
+Commented Oct 8, 2018 at 13:56

 • Well, I use bing.com (which is a better search engine than google.com) and very difficult to find information on the show.
 You can find matches or a few full shows on YouTube or other sites.
 It's strange you won't find much more information than that.
 In today's social media age we live in, I couldn't find any information on that guy who played "Badd Karma."
 He probably was a real underground MMA fighter who wanted to keep his identity secret, except for his Fight Zone matches to show his advanced self-defense techniques.
 They need to bring that type of fighting back.
 Real MMA.
-Nov 2, 2018 at 20:48
+Commented Nov 2, 2018 at 20:48

 • They probably can't bring advanced underground MMA back because they would fight until the opponent was knocked out or incapacitated on the ground.
 You can't tap out.
 The combatants fight until one cannot fight any longer.
 A true test of real, advanced MMA.
 Because of this, this bloodsport fighting may be illegal, which is probably why it's hard to find information on this show.
 They probably confiscated everything they could and tried to seal everything about Fight Zone.
 Fighters were risking critical injury.
-Nov 2, 2018 at 21:00
+Commented Nov 2, 2018 at 21:00

 -3